Plant Fund Definition

 Equipment items purchased by the current funds (General, Designated, Auxiliary Activities and Expendable Restricted) of the University are considered to be expenditures of the funds from which purchased.
 Such items are capitalized in the Plant Fund.

-Equipment items which are constructed from components in any department of the University must be reported to the Property Office so the items can be identified in the property records.
+Equipment items which are constructed from components in any department of the University must be reported to Financial Services and Operations so the items can be identified in the property records.

 Component and Replacement Parts